TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 * `<include-fragment src="/tips">` [ref]([github/include-fragment-element: A client-side includes tag.](https://github.com/github/include-fragment-element/))
 * Light controller.
 With options for on/off, brightness and colour.
+* Pop-down menu.
+Icon & menu list that pops down when the icon is clicked.
+Icon defaults to a cog.
+Common use: configuration or control menu.

 ### General changes